floragunncom/search-guard-docs/_content/_docs_signals/triggers_schedule.md

 ### Creating multiple weekly triggers

-To create a weekly trigger, you define the weekday and the time:
+To create multiple weekly trigger, you define the weekday and the time like:

 ```json
 {